Fire Origin and Cause Using Science

 Meet the TEAM

-Retiring after 34 years of public fire service in 2017, he continued his fire investigation career as a private sector fire investigator eventually starting his own company, FOCUS Fire Investigations, serving the Rocky Mountains region.
-In 2021 Kevin expanded the company to include the Carolinas and surrounding states.
+Retiring after 34 years of public fire service in 2017, he continued his fire investigation career as a private sector fire investigator eventually starting his own company, FOCUS Fire Investigations, serving the Rocky Mountain area including Idaho, Wyoming, Utah, and Colorado.
 He has conducted and assisted in origin and cause investigations for insurance companies, manufacturers and legal counsels.

 He is a past Training Coordinator and President of the Colorado Chapter and past Director of the International Association of Arson Investigators.
-In addition to Director he served as the Chairman of the IAAI’s Health and Safety Committee and currently serves on the Ethical Practices and Grievances Committee.
+In addition to Director he served as the Chairman of the IAAI’s Health and Safety Committee.

 Glen Powell started his fire service career in 1983 when he joined a small volunteer fire department.
 Interestingly, one of the first classes Glen attended was the off campus version of the National Fire Academy’s Fire/Arson Detection; Glen has had an interest in fire investigation ever since.